Zakaria1986/Team-Profile-Generator/README.md

 To run the app enter node index.html into node console, then you will be prompted with four option i.e. Manager, Engineer, Intern and Exist building the team.
-Depending on your require at that with will promp you with series of question which you must enter some value to proceed to next question or finish.
+Depending on your requirement, you will be propmpted with series of question which you must enter some value to proceed to next question or finish.